phillipstm/https-teresaPhillips.github.io-reading-notes-/lab-06.md

 Note--operator precedence — some operators are applied before others when calculating the result of a calculation (referred to as an expression, in programming).
 Operator precedence in JavaScript is the same as is taught in math classes in school

+## Handling Text Strings

+strings — this is what pieces of text are called in programming.

+Declaring a variable, initializing it with a string value, and then returning the value.
+The only difference here is that when writing a string, you need to surround the value with quotes.

+    const string = 'The revolution will not be televised.';
+    console.log(string);

+Escaping Strings-To fix previous problem code line, we need to escape the problem quote mark.
+Escaping characters means that we do something to them to make sure they are recognized as text, not part of the code.
+In JavaScript, we do this by putting a backslash just before the character.

+    const bigmouth = 'I\'ve got no right to take my place...';
+    console.log(bigmouth);

+Conccontenating Strings-To join together strings in JavaScript you can use a different type of string, called a template literal.
+A template literal looks just like a normal string, but instead of using single or double quote marks (' or "), you use backtick characters (`):

+    const name = 'Chris';
+    const greeting = `Hello, ${name}`;
+    console.log(greeting); // "Hello, Chris"

+## Useful String Methods

+Strings with built-in methods, such as finding the length of a text string, joining and splitting strings, substituting one character in a string for another, and more.

+    const string = 'This is my string';

+### Finding the length of a string
+Use the length property.
+Try entering the following lines: Useful to find the lengths of a series of names so you can display them in order of length, or let a user know that a username they have entered into a form field is too long if it is over a certain length.

+    const browserType = 'mozilla';
+    browserType.length;

+### Retrieving a specific string character
+Return any character inside a string by using square bracket notation — this means you include square brackets ([]) on the end of your variable name.
+Inside the square brackets you include the number of the character you want to return.

+    browserType[0];

+## Remember: computers count from 0, not 1!

+To retrieve the last character of any string, we could use the following line, combining this technique with the length property we looked at above:

+    browserType[browserType.length-1];

+### Testing if a string contains a substring
+To find if a substring is inside a string.
+This can be done using the includes() method, which takes a single parameter — the substring you want to search for.
+It returns true if the string contains the substring, and false otherwise.

+    const browserType = 'mozilla';

+    if (browserType.includes('zilla')) {
+    console.log('Found zilla!');
+    } else {
+    console.log('No zilla here!');
+    }

+To find if a string starts or ends with a particular substring.
+This is a common enough need that there are two special methods for this: startsWith() and endsWith():